ElWanderer/kOS_scripts/documentation/lib_transfer_readme.md

 #### `TIME_TO_NODE`

 This is the number of seconds in the future that a mid-course correction node will be plotted.
+This is not used as a setting, it was always intended to be changed as necessary during a transfer.

-Previously, this was incremented after each correction node, so that corrections got further apart during a transfer.
-That functionality was removed and so this value is currently left unchanged.
-Future updates may reimplement the node increments or use it to specify precise times for certain nodes e.g. to apply a correction in the best position to perform an inclination change.
+Previously, this was incremented or doubled after each correction node, so that corrections got further apart during a single orbit patch, to avoid trying to perform too many during a transfer.
+That functionality has been removed.

+Currently, it is used to specify precise times for certain nodes e.g. to apply a correction in the best position to perform an inclination change.

 The initial value is `900` seconds.